 17.5 Inches Long

 Here is the grill brush that complies with most manufacturers recommendations and that we have found to be the most effective at cleaning this type of grill grate.
-The spiral bristle design on this brush just seems to be more better then a flat brass brush head on the triangular surface of most porcelain grates.
+The spiral bristle design on this brush just seems to be better than a flat brass brush head.
+It works better on the triangular surface of most porcelain grates.

 This article is several years old so here is a link to the new recommended grill brush.